jonathanstrong/fitbod-server/static/api-documentation.tera.md

 ## Overview

-This repo contains code for a JSON-based api server that responds primarily to two endpoints:
+This repo contains code for a JSON-based api server that responds to the following endpoints:

+- `POST /api/v1/workouts/new`
-- `/api/v1/workouts/new`
+- `POST /api/v1/workouts/list`
-- `/api/v1/workouts/list`
+- `GET /api/v1/workouts/ping`

 Code is in Rust, using the [warp](https://github.com/seanmonstar/warp) web framework (uses tokio async runtime under the hood).